metacreek/springboard/CAPSTONE.md

 that having balanced classes can improve the accuracy somewhat.
 This model is the version that is deployed for use with the UI.

-The accuracy on the held out data for each website used in the model is shown below:
+The accuracy on the test data for each website used in the model is shown below:

 | 	Website	 | 	Accuracy	 |
 | 	----------------------	 | 	-----------------:	 |